abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

           in solve grid1 <|> solve grid2
 ```

-We prune the grid as before and pipe it to the helper function `solve'`. `solve'` bails with `Nothing` if the grid is invalid, or returns the solved grid if it is filled completely.
-Otherwise, it finds the next two grids in the search tree and solves them recursively with backtracking by callin the `solve` function.
+We prune the grid as before and pipe it to the helper function `solve'`. `solve'` bails with a `Nothing` if the grid is invalid, or returns the solved grid if it is filled completely.
+Otherwise, it finds the next two grids in the search tree and solves them recursively with backtracking by calling the `solve` function.
 Backtracking here is implemented by the using the [`Alternative`] (`<|>`) implementation of the `Maybe` type ([source][6]), which takes the next branch in the computation if the first branch returns a `Nothing`.

 Whew!
 That took us long.
 Let's put it to the final test now: